cursorless-dev/cursorless-talon/docs/README.md

 For example, `"take file [blue] air"` selects the file including the token containing letter 'a' with a blue hat.

+##### Surrounding pair

+Cursorless has support for expanding the selection to the nearest containing paired delimiter, eg the surrounding parentheses.

+- `"take round"` expands selection to include containing parentheses `(` and `)`
+- `"take inside round"` does the same, but excludes the parentheses themselves
+- `"take pair round"` selects only the parentheses
+- `"take outside"` expands to include the nearest containing pair of any kind
+- `"take pair"` selects the nearest containing paired delimiters themselves
+- `"take inside"` selects until the nearest containing paired delimiters, but doesn't include the delimiters themselves
+- `"take square air"` selects the square brackets containing the token with a hat over the `a`.

+See [paired delimiters](#paired-delimiters) for a list of possible surrounding pairs.

 ### Compound targets

 Individual targets can be combined into compound targets to make bigger targets or refer to multiple selections at the same time.